basilevs/taskmonitor/TaskMonitor/ReadMe.txt

 Running:
 TaskMonitor.exe [[ProcessName [ProcessName ...]] logFile]

-Note, that ProcessName parameters are case sensitive and require strcit match.
+Note, that ProcessName parameters are case sensitive and require stict match.
-Without ProcessNames all processes are logged.
+If there is no ProcessName arguments all processes are logged.

 Listening for WMI events: